 Application & Selection Dates

 - July, 1 2017 to September 22, 2017: Scholarship applications due.
 Application window will close on these dates; there will be no exceptions.
-The next application cycle opens July 1, 2017.
+Applications can be submitted here.

 - 2017 ASPPA Annual Conference: Scholarship awardees announced.
 Applicants do not need to be present to accept the scholarship.
 All individuals who submitted an application will be notified by the end of October 2017.